stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 December, I was entertained by Capt.
 Norrys, a plump, amiable young man who had thought much of my son, and secured his assistance in gathering plans and anecdotes to guide in the coming restoration.
-Exham Priory itself I saw without emotion, a jumble of tottering mediaeval ruins covered with lichens and honeycombed with rooks&rsquo; nests, perched perilously upon a precipice, and denuded of floors or other interior features save the stone walls of the separate towers.
+Exham Priory itself I saw without emotion, a jumble of tottering mediaeval ruins covered with lichens and honeycombed with rooks' nests, perched perilously upon a precipice, and denuded of floors or other interior features save the stone walls of the separate towers.

   As I gradually recovered the image of the edifice as it had been when my ancestor